lsjrepo/AudioPlayer/README.md

 2.Interest in audio decoding
 note:
-Part of the code belongs to 正点原子@ALIENTEK,if it involves copyright issues please contact me:
+Part of the code belongs to 正点原子@ALIENTEK,if it involves copyright issues please contact me by:
 saijaylu@gmail.com